newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

 * Have an active overweight/overdimensional (Code 23) trailer registration.
 You can get it at a  [NJ Motor Vehicle Commission (MVC) licensing center](https://www.nj.gov/mvc/locations/facilitylocations.htm)
 * Commercial Driver License (CDL)
 * Trailers hauling heavy equipment/machinery as specified by state regulations
-* A truck, trailer, and load combination that exceeds 10 feet in width and 70 feet in length
-* Combined vehicle and cargo weight exceeds 80,000 pounds gross vehicle weight (GVW)
 * If a combination vehicle meets the size rules for a `Code 23 Overdimensional Trailer Permit|code-23-overdimensional-trailer-permit` , but you do not have the permit

-* If the load is non-divisible and exceeds the size of the Code 23 registered trailer, including any overhang

 ## Application Requirements